-- However, instead of showing data on equipment, the microprocessor will compute the location and transmit it to the server using the worldwide GSM cellular network or other radio signals.
+- However, instead of displaying the current location on-screen on the equipment, it will transmit it to the server using the worldwide GSM cellular network or other radio signals.

 - The server hosts a platform that end-users can access and see current and past speed, historical path, and other information.

-- In case GPS satellite signals get blocked, the GPS tracker looks for cell tower signals to estimate rough location.
-It means the tracker tracks the device location and roughly calculates the distance between cell phone towers and adjacent towers.
+- In case GPS satellite signals get blocked, the GPS tracker looks for cell tower signals to estimate the location.
+Thus, the tracker tracks the device location and roughly calculates the distance between cell phone towers and adjacent towers.